Coronavirus screening forces hundreds of travelers to wait hours at Chicago's O'Hare International Airport

 Many expressed concern about their health because they are standing next to hundreds of people and feel they can't social distance themselves.
 Meanwhile, crews were handing out sanitizing wipes and snacks.

+Morgan said the agency understands passenger frustration with the delays but personnel are working to address the long wait times while ensuring everyone's safety.

+"We are aware of the reports of increased wait times at some airports across the nation.
+We understand this can be extremely frustrating, especially after a long flight.
+CBP along with medical personnel are working diligently to address the longer than usual delays.
+In several airports we're seeing an immediate improvement.
+Our goal is and remains to process passengers as safely and efficiently as possible.
+We appreciate the patience of the traveling public as we deal with this unprecedented situation.
+We're continuing to balance our efficiencies with ensuring the health and safety of all American citizens through enhanced medical screening in accordance with CDC guidelines due to the global COVID-19 pandemic.
+Nothing is more important than the safety, health and security of our citizens."

-The major delays come as Illinois lawmakers and health officials are urging people to stay inside.
+The major delays come as Illinois lawmakers and health officials urged people to stay inside.

-"Social distancing is important," said Illinois Gov. JB Pritzker.
+"Social distancing is important," Pritzker said earlier in the day.
 "Keeping people from being in big groups is very important."

 Despite the warnings, hundreds of Chicago residents still ventured out to celebrate St. Patrick's Day a little early.